osu-cs290-f19/final-project-final-project-team-8-anthony-kung/README.md

 ### Prerequisite:

 1. Working server with IP address (You may want a domain that points to the IP too)
-2. Sudo access to your server
+2. Sudo access to your server (Root access may be required to install dependencies)
 3. `node-pre-gyp` module
 4. Node.js
 5. MongoDB